 Areas of improvement and recommendations by EEC Actions Taken by the Institution For Official Use ONLY Apart from learning together in the online classes, further opportunities for international experiences for distance learners could be explored, e.g., by inviting international visiting experts (virtual internationalization).
 Thank you for your suggestion regarding enhancing international experiences for our distance learners, such as inviting international visiting experts.
 We continually strive to integrate global perspectives into our curriculum and have already implemented similar initiatives in some of our courses.
-Choose level of compliance: The Institution replied, giving examples, that they comply with the recommendation For instance, our Disruptive Technologies course includes several guest lectures from international industry experts and other universities, which has greatly enriched the learning experience by providing diverse viewpoints and expertise.
+Choose level of compliance: For instance, our Disruptive Technologies course includes several guest lectures from international industry experts and other universities, which has greatly enriched the learning experience by providing diverse viewpoints and expertise.
 Examples of guest speakers include Dr Angelos Amanatiadis, Assistant Professor Democritus University Thrace, Dr Lefteris Doitsides, Assistant Professor Technical University of Crete, Dr Elias Kosmatopoulos, Professor Centre for Research and Technology Hellas, representatives from RootHunt, Nexxie Statare, BeepXtra, Jetbrains and others.
 We are committed to expanding such opportunities and exploring new ways to provide our distance learners with valuable international exposure.
 The programme could consider utilizing better the university's external network of partners in the design and execution of its distance learning programmes.
 We would like to assure you that our programme's content undergoes a rigorous and systematic review process every two years to ensure its relevance and responsiveness to technical, scientific, and societal shifts.
-This periodic review is conducted in consultation with our Scientific and Business Advisory Choose level of compliance: The Institution complies with the recommendation
+This periodic review is conducted in consultation with our Scientific and Business Advisory Choose level of compliance: